jsunn-y/CARE/task2_baselines/README.md

 1. Model trainining for CREEP and CLIPZyme.
 Similarity baseline can skip to step 2.
 2. Extract representations in the format of .npy files containing arrays of representations from multiple modalities (such as protein, reaction, and text).
 3. A similarity search between the train and test set is performed using `downstream_retrieval.py`.
 Retrieval similarites are outputed as .npy arrays under the respective method and model folder in `retrieval_results`.
-4. The retrieval similarities are processed to obtain a ranking of EC numbers using `tabulate_results.ipynb`.
+4. The retrieval similarities are processed to obtain a ranking of EC numbers using `rank_tabulate_similarities.oy`.
 The outputs will be .csv files saved to their respective folders in `results_summary`, to be used for performance analysis.

 ChatGPT and Random will execute from start to finish when the above command is used.
 For chatGPT you'll need your API key saved in a file called `secrets.txt` just as a single line, from your OpenAI account.
 Steps 1 & 2 are slow for the other methods and are skipped when running the CARE package with the above command.